How do we- treat tear duct blockage in babies?

-The most frequent cause of contant eye watering in a patient is the lower obstruction of the tear duct.
+The most frequent cause of contant eye watering in a patient is the obstruction of the bottom of the tear duct.
 The tear duct is the "drain" through which the tear moves from the eye to the nasal cavity.
-When the end of this passage is blocked (which is is usually the most common part to be blocked) a procedure that reroutes the passage is performed.
+When the end of this passage is blocked (usually the most common part to be blocked) a procedure that reroutes the passage is performed.
 This surgical procedure is called dacryocystorhinostomy.

 Surgery is the solution to the constant and irritating eye watering that causes obstruction of the tear duct.
-These patients can benefit from rerouting their duct in a dacryocystorhinostomy, meaning they will stop having epiphora (constant eye watering) and the irritations arising from it.
+Patients can benefit from rerouting their duct in a dacryocystorhinostomy, meaning they will stop having epiphora (constant eye watering) and the irritations arising from it.

 In those cases where, in addition, common infections of the lacrimal sac (dacryocystitis) occur, surgery is the only possible solution to repeated infections.